NathanielInman/dotfiles/setting-up-manjaro-or-archlinux.md

 reboot

 # Now after boot, login with `root` with the configured password and unncomment `multilib` within:
-# if u have issues with timing out due to /tmp, just remove it from fstab
+# if u have issues with timing out due to /tmp, just remove it from `/etc/fstab`
 vim /etc/pacman.conf

 # Now lets update everything: